 This section features short essays by invited guest writers.

-Our latest essay in this series is by film maker Helen Frosi.
+Our latest essay in this series is by artist, curator and writer Helen Frosi.
 You can read her text and listen to related sounds from the map selected by Helen as part of the piece.
 Our thanks to Helen and we hope that you will enjoy her work.

 A STARTING POINT